9 The People Analytics Data Consumer

 - Curiosity & Creativity

-And, try out some of the ideas in this chapter’s “Explore & Engage: Consume People Analytics Information” section to get started.
+And, the best way to build them is by actively exercising them.
+So, try out some of the ideas in the “Explore & Engage: Be a People Analytics Consumer” activity to get started.